sijokuruvilla/skg_blog/pages/officehours.md

 permalink: /officehours
 ---

-## Office hours
+# Office hours

-I frequently receive guidance requests.
-The ones I can, I try to facilitate over emails itself.
-To account for instances better suited for conversations, have started keeping aside an hour on Thursdays (schedule on [Calendly).](https://calendly.com/sijokuruvilla/officehours/)<br>
+I frequently receive guidance requests. <br>
+The ones I can, I facilitate over emails itself. <br>
+Have also started keeping aside an hour on Thursdays for calls. <br>
+Schedule is up on [Calendly.](https://calendly.com/sijokuruvilla/officehours/) <br>
+Email me first though. <br>

-Email me first.
-Also, only Appear.
+Also, only Appear. <br>